dojo/widget-core/README.md

 h2#baz

 Where 'classNames' must be period (.) delimited if more than 1 class is specified.
-Please note, both the 'classes' and 'id' portions of the 'selector', are optional.
+Please note, both the 'classes' and 'id' portions of the 'tagName', are optional.

 The results of the invocations above are: